 - Apply ice to the affected region to get rid of swelling and tenderness.

 - You can also use padded shoe inserts for an even distribution of the pressure on your feet.

 - Custom orthotics- A custom orthotic insert is helps to minimize the pressure from the joint.

 - Surgical Treatment Options

 If conservative options do not give you relief, then surgery may be a good option.
-Different types of surgical procedures can be done for bunions and will depend on your bunion severity.
+Different types of surgical procedures can be done and will depend on your bunion severity.
 The goal of bunion surgery is to restore normal bone alignment and remove the “bump” on the big toe.
 This will improve your pressure distribution to your foot, relieve pain and discomfort, and improve walking.

 Bunion surgery is done as an outpatient procedure and you will go home the same day.
 You may be able to walk on the foot immediately following bunion surgery but this depends on the severity of the bunion.
 The good news is that with newer advancements in technology, bunion treatment has never been better.